dariusuknuis/eqemu-docs-v2/docs/client/guides/file-formats/wld-by-darius.md

 0x01 - If this is set, the 6 SpawnBox FLOATs will exist.
 0x02 - If this is set, the 6 Box FLOATs will exist.
-0x04 - If this is set, BlitSpriteRef DWORD will exist.
+0x04 - If this is set, BlitSpriteRef DWORD will be used.

 #### ParticleType: DWORD